 As a student of Azusa Pacific, Fernando was taught that homosexuality is a mental illness, Gender Identity Disorder, which was caused by sin we have committed, or sin that was committed against us.
 In secret, he sought Christian counseling, also knows as gay-conversion therapy, that could help him deal with the guilt from what he was taught was disgusting in the eyes of God.

 Former Denominational Leader

 He left APU to take the role of Director of Leadership Development for Young People for the California-Pacific Annual Conference of The United Methodist Church.
 “Cal-Pac” oversees almost 400 churches for about 83,000 members across Southern California, Hawaii, Guam and Saipan.
 In this role, he oversaw youth and young adult ministries across the region, served as an ambassador to ethnic caucuses, and developed breakthrough leadership programs for its constituents.
 He was considered by many as the spokesperson for emerging United Methodism.

-Once a high profile religious leader, Fernando wants to use this book to come out as both Humanist and Gay -"gaytheist”- to help strengthen a national narrative of understanding, tolerance and acceptance.
-He also wants to help give a voice to those hiding in the shadows, afraid to publicly question their religious and sexual identity for fear of isolation and retaliation.
+Once a high profile religious leader, Fernando wants to use this book to come out as both Gay and Atheist -“gaytheist”- to help strengthen a national narrative of understanding, tolerance and acceptance.
+He also wants to help give a voice to those hiding in the shadows, afraid to publicly question their religious, cultural, and sexual identity for fear of isolation and retaliation.